-Therefore, understanding the definition of linkbait and how it works will help your business gain many backlinks from another website.
+Therefore, understanding what is link bait and how it works will help your business gain many backlinks from another website.
 Now let’s focus on what link bait is and its examples.

 What Is Link Bait?